Weak (AJR song): Background and composition

 The band wrote the song's lyrics in a day while taking inspiration from Fun's Aim and Ignite and Twenty One Pilots' music, saying they liked "quirky, sometimes dark, insightful lyrics set to a really anthemic beat".
 The first verse of the song describes the feeling right before a party starts at night, with the band stating "you don't know that it could be generally bad for you but that moment before you do is the greatest feeling in the world and you can't say no to it".
 The pre-chorus continues with this theme, with Jack's girlfriend Alba Avoricani singing lines that mimic temptation with Jack expressing conflicting emotions.
 Band members Jack and Ryan Met portray this based on real-life personal experiences, with colleagues interrupting the personal time of the band members to party instead.
 The chorus of the song accepts the temptation built up in the verse, valuing giving in to it while also presenting moderation of it.
 The chorus' ending vocalization is inspired by harmonization typical to The Beach Boys with hip-hop production inspired by Kanye West.
 The bridge of the song uses "spokestep", a term the band created to refer to vocals that are heavily edited in the style of dubstep.
 AJR described radio songs of the time as having "people kind of messing up vocals", with the band taking inspiration and trying to "take that to the next level".
 Spokestep was used in the band's preceding album Living Room (2015) and further appeared on The Click (2017).

 In a July 2017 interview, the band spoke about their inspiration for the song.
 Jack and Ryan explained that while attending a concert in The Bitter End in New York City, Ryan went to the restroom and saw a sticker that read "The Weaklings", the name of a local band.
 The band took inspiration from this, calling it "a very AJR'ish thing to say" and using its self-deprecating tones to create the chorus lyrics "I should stay strong, but I'm weak".
 The lyrics that originally followed this were "and I fell for that...
-I gotta stay away from that", but AJR's manager Steve Greenberg encouraged the band to change the lyric to "and what's wrong with that...
+I should've stayed away from that", but AJR's manager Steve Greenberg encouraged the band to change the lyric to "and what's wrong with that...
 I love it when I fall for that".
 In interviews, band member Adam Met has described the song's writing as an intentional opposite to motivational and empowering songs, stating that "it's okay to be human".
 The song was included as the second single of the band's 2016 extended-play, What Everyone's Thinking, with "Weak" later appearing as the second single of AJR's second studio album, The Click (2017).